phoenixframework/phoenix_live_view/guides/client/bindings.md

 ## Lifecycle Events

-LiveView supports the `phx-connected`, and `phx-disconnected` events to react to connection lifecycle events with JS commands.
-For example, to show an element when the LiveView has lost its connection and hide it when the connection recovers:
+LiveView supports the `phx-connected` and `phx-disconnected` bindings to react to connection lifecycle events with JS commands.
+For example, to show an element when the LiveView has lost its connection and hide it when the connection
+recovers:

 ```heex
 <div id="status" class="hidden" phx-disconnected={JS.show()} phx-connected={JS.hide()}>